freshworks/hotline-phonegap/README.md

 * Android
 * iOS

-**Note : This is a early version and so expect changes to the API**
+**Note : This is an early version and so expect changes to the API**

 ### Integrating the Plugin :

-1. Add required platforms to your phonegap project
+1. Add required platforms to your PhoneGap project
 ```
 phonegap platform add android
 phonegap platform add ios